easypanel-io/website/docs/05-templates/calibre/index.md

 ## Instructions

-Login using user ABC with your set password
+Login using user abc with your set password

 ## Benefits